-Important prospective clinical studies have shown a strong association between circulating inflammatory markers and proinflammatory cytokines and the risk of developing Type 2 DM.8 Recently, complete blood count parameters such as neutrophil/lymphocyte ratio (NLR) and platelet-to-lymphocyte ratio (PLR) are thought to play an important role in inflammatory diseases.9-12
+Important prospective clinical studies have shown a strong association between circulating inflammatory markers and proinflammatory cytokines and the risk of developing Type 2 DM.
+Recently, complete blood count parameters such as the neutrophil/lymphocyte ratio (NLR) and platelet-to-lymphocyte ratio (PLR) have been thought to play an important role in inflammatory diseases.9-12

-Systemic immune-inflammation index (SII), which is calculated by using platelet, neutrophil and lymphocyte counts together, and systemic inflammatory response index (SIRI) are recently defined parameters.
-In studies, it has been found to be a much more effective marker compared with PLR and NLR in predicting poor prognosis in oesophageal and colon cancer and severe disease in cardiac ischaemia.13-17 SII uses three blood cell subtypes (neutrophils, lymphocytes and platelets) and reflects the balance between inflammation.^{18,19} Although there are many studies with the SII, which has been shown to be important in malignancy, cardiac and systemic inflammatory rheumatic diseases and pulmonary diseases, there are limited number of studies in DN.
-In our study, we aimed to evaluate the SII-SIRI index in DN.
+The systemic immune-inflammation index (SII), which is calculated by using platelet, neutrophil, and lymphocyte counts together, and the systemic inflammatory response index (SIRI) are recently defined parameters.
+In studies, it has been found to be a much more effective marker compared with PLR and NLR in predicting poor prognosis in esophageal and colon cancer and severe disease in cardiac ischaemia.13-17 SII uses three blood cell subtypes (neutrophils, lymphocytes and platelets) and reflects the balance between inflammation.
+Although there are many studies with the SII, which has been shown to be important in malignancy, cardiac and systemic inflammatory rheumatic diseases and pulmonary diseases, there are limited number of studies in DN.
+In our study, we evaluated the SII-SIRI index in DN.